Orsted and RWE Fined Millions for Major UK Blackout

 “Our investigation has raised important questions about National Grid’s Electricity System Operator, which is why our review will look at the structure and governance of the company," Brearley added.

-“As the energy market changes it is vitally important we future-proof the networks to ensure consumers continue to benefit from one of the most reliable electricity systems in the world."
+“As the energy market changes, it is vitally important we future-proof the networks to ensure consumers continue to benefit from one of the most reliable electricity systems in the world."

-National Grid ESO holds 1 gigawatt in reserve to address frequency changes but the losses on August 9 were double this.
+National Grid ESO holds 1 gigawatt in reserve to address frequency changes, but the losses on August 9 were double this amount.
 The U.K. network operates at 50 Hz with a lower operational limit of 49.5 Hz.
-At one stage during the event it fell all the way down to 48.8 Hz.
+At one stage during the event, it fell all the way down to 48.8 Hz.

 While the fact that part of the dropped generation was renewable is not specifically relevant, the decreasing volume of rotational inertia on the grid — as renewable sources replace coal and gas generation — is.

-At the tail end of last year National Grid ESO announced an inertia tender as it looked to reinforce grid stability and preempt the findings of the report in the process.
+At the tail end of last year, National Grid ESO announced an inertia tender as it looks to reinforce grid stability and preempt the findings of the report in the process.

 “The recommendations included in the reports, many of which we had already made as part of our own final technical report, include a review of the Security and Quality of Supply Standard.
 We’ve already begun this review and will update the SQSS industry panel by April 2020,” said National Grid ESO in a press statement.